Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \paragraph{Two-Layer MLP Projections.}

 To assess the impact of embedding dimensionality, we trained two-layer multi-layer perceptrons (MLPs) as classification heads on top of the CLIP embeddings.
 The first hidden layer had variable size, ranging from 250 to 4000 neurons, followed by a ReLU activation.
 The second layer maps the hidden representation to the 1000 ImageNet classes.
 Dropout is applied before the final layer to mitigate overfitting.
-Training was conducted with the Adam optimizer, using the hyperparameters specified in \cref{tab:hyperparams:imagenet_MLP}.
+Training was conducted with the Adam optimizer, using the hyperparameters specified in \cref{tab:hyperparams:imagenet_MLP}, \rebut{which were selected via optimization on the validation set.}

 After training, we freeze the first hidden layer and project the original 512-dimensional embeddings into this hidden space.
 The resulting hidden representations, taken after the ReLU activation, serve as our scaled embeddings for test-time training.
 Specifically, we fine-tune the pre-trained linear MLP head on the set of $k$ nearest neighbors by minimizing the cross-entropy loss using Adam.
-This setup allows us to systematically examine how performance and representation quality vary with embedding dimensionality.
-We used a set of universal hyperparameters that are nearly optimal across all model sizes, as reported in \cref{tab:hyperparams:imagenet_TTT_on_MLP_head}.
-Loss optimization was performed in a full-batch setting, with the batch size equal to the number of neighbors.
+This setup allows us to systematically examine how performance and representation quality vary with embedding dimensionality. \rebut{The hyperparameters used for this procedure were obtained via hyperparameter optimization on the validation set, and we found that this universal set is nearly optimal across all model sizes, as reported in \cref{tab:hyperparams:imagenet_TTT_on_MLP_head}.} Loss optimization was performed in a full-batch setting, with the batch size equal to the number of neighbors.

 \paragraph{Majority Voting.}